I Love Guelph Tap Water!

 Please note: The Guelph Water Wagon provides emergency potable water supply to Guelph residents.
 In the unlikely event of an emergency, these situations take precedence over booked events, and Water Services staff reserves the right to cancel attendance at an event or remove the Water Wagon from an event in order to fulfill these duties.

 The City of Guelph has no control over the mechanical malfunction of the Guelph Water Wagon during an event.
-In the unlikely event of a mechanical malfunction, the City of Guelph reserves the right to remove the Water Wagon from an event.
+In the unlikely event of a mechanical malfunction, the City of Guelph reserves the right to suspend service or remove the Water Wagon from an event.

 Interested in booking the Guelph Water Wagon for your special event?